What Does It Involve?

 Tummy tucks, also known as an abdominoplasty, is a surgical procedure to remove excess fat and skin from the middle & lower abdomen and from the waist.
 Patients are rewarded with a toned and more youthful looking abdominal area and an altogether slimmer waistline.
 Midline protrusion due to split muscle or hernia can be repaired at the same time.

 In a tummy tuck a long incision is made across the waistline in a broad U-shape.
 The skin is then lifted and separated from the underlying tissue and muscle of the abdominal wall.
-Excess fat is removed, sometimes by liposuction, and the muscles and associated tissue of the abdominal wall are drawn together to create a tighter waistline.
-Finally, the skin is pulled down tight over the abdomen, the navel re-positioned, excess skin trimmed and the incision sewn.
+Excess fat is removed, sometimes by liposuction, and the muscles and associated tissues of the abdominal wall are drawn together to create a tighter waistline.
+Finally, the skin is pulled down tight over the abdomen, the navel re-positioned, excess skin trimmed and the incision is sewn.

 A tummy tuck takes between 2 – 3 hours to complete.
 The patient has to be under a general anaesthetic and an overnight stay in hospital is required.